 If one or both vocal cords do not move much or at all during these examinations, the doctors will confirm that the child has vocal cord paralysis.
 They may also suggest that the child has a scan to work out what is causing the paralysis, whether the nerve is affected or trauma has happened.

 Children with one-sided vocal cord paralysis do not usually require any immediate treatment.
 In some cases, the noisy breathing, swallowing problems and aspiration get better over time without treatment.
 Voice therapy may be suggested by the SLT to reduce the symptoms of vocal cord paralysis.
 This is a set of exercises, like physiotherapy for the voice box.

-If your child’s symptoms are more troublesome and voice therapy has not improved them enough, the doctors may suggest an operation.
+If the child’s symptoms are more troublesome and voice therapy has not improved them enough, the doctors may suggest an operation.
 This is a short procedure under anaesthetic to reposition or reshape the vocal cords.
-Following the operation, your child will probably need to have more voice therapy to strengthen the vocal cords and voice box.
+Following the operation, the child will probably need to have more voice therapy to strengthen the vocal cords and voice box.

 What happens next?

-Your child will need regular appointments with their SLT.
-This will usually include voice therapy exercises, which your child should practice in between appointments.
+Children will need regular appointments with their SLT.
+This will usually include voice therapy exercises, which the child should practice in between appointments.
 They will also have regular reviews with the ENT specialist doctor to monitor their symptoms and decide whether any further treatment is needed.